 A well-executed ‘fast close’ can bring many valuable benefits to the business, from improving organizational performance to propelling accounting executives from financial historians to trusted advisors.
 Research into the financial close conducted by analyst Hackett Group found that top performers close their ledgers earlier in the month and complete the process in less time than their peer group, helping them free up resources to conduct analysis and provide financial and other company executives with support for fact-based decision-making.

-The challenge of extracting numbers from disparate places remains a major bone of contention for senior finance professionals.
-Around a quarter of respondents to research into financial reporting conducted last year by FSN said they spent too much time on data collection from multiple data sources.
+The challenge of extracting numbers from disparate places remains a major contention for senior finance professionals.
+Around a quarter of respondents who researched financial reporting last year by FSN said they spent too much time on data collection from multiple sources.
 A similar proportion bemoaned the time spent cleaning and manipulating data.
-The analysis clearly highlighted the desire among respondents to spend more time on financial risk management and analysis and performance measurement activities.
+The analysis highlighted the desire among respondents to spend more time on financial risk management and analysis and performance measurement activities.

 Opportunity costs aside, a slow financial close is more than likely an indicator that your processes are cumbersome.
-That typically means manual and labor-intensive, relying on use of multiple spreadsheets.
-The bottom line is that a slow close will increase general and administrative (G&A) expense.
-It could also be an indication of underlying inefficiencies across other financial processes – such as billing, cashflow and accounts payable.
+That typically means manual and labor-intensive, relying on the use of multiple spreadsheets.
+The bottom line is that a slow close will increase general and administrative (G&A) expenses.
+It could also indicate underlying inefficiencies across other financial processes – such as billing, cash flow and accounts payable.

 The last few years has seen a growing focus on the ‘last mile’ of the close – the most externally visible management processes that finance executives perform after the monthly, quarterly or annual close to prepare for financial reporting and disclosure.
-In contrast, the early stages of the financial close – the ‘first mile’ – which includes the capture of financial data and production of the preliminary trial balance and consolidations, have largely been neglected.
-And this is the case even though many of the problems that occur in the last mile are due to first mile issues.
+In contrast, the early stages of the financial close – the ‘first mile’ – which includes capturing financial data and producing the preliminary trial balance and consolidations- have largely been neglected.
+This is the case even though many of the problems in the last mile are due to first-mile issues.

-While the detailed financial close will undoubtedly mean different things to different people, in its broadest sense, it relates to the set of paths or workflows that must be completed in a timely manner to ensure the complete accuracy of financial reporting.
+While the detailed financial close will undoubtedly mean different things to different people, in its broadest sense, it relates to the set of paths or workflows that must be completed on time to ensure accurate financial reporting.

 Typically condensed into a 10-day timeframe, the financial close happens every month, quarter and year to varying degrees of complexity.
 The financial close is the process of taking those individual entities, closing their books and rolling the numbers up to a group level where they can consolidate and produce group financial statements before the information is passed over to a reporting group for disclosure.